marcopaganini/angel/docs/check_disk.md

    specific filesystems.

 * **spacespec**

-   This defines how the plugin should interpret the various space conditions on the specified mountpoint.
+   Defines how the plugin should interpret the various space conditions on the specified mountpoint.
 Its format is `pct_yellow pct_red`.
 Every filesystem with more than `pct_yellow%` of used space will be reported as "yellow".
    Filesystems with more than `pct_red%` will be flagged as "red".

    It may be a good idea to use "999 999" for cdrom filesystems.
 Since there won't ever be a 999% filesystem, it will always report as "green".